wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 - Complete the following to import a bulk configuration.

 	1. Open command line.
 	2. Type the following in the command line, replacing `PathToJsonFile` with the path to the file.
-Then press enter.
+Then press Enter.

 	```bash
 	edgecmd Configuration file=PathToJsonFile